mileweb/docs-content-cdn/docs/portal/properties/deploying-property.md

 5. When the Deployment Confirmation pop-up appears, click **OK**.
 The deployment process usually finishes in 5 minutes.
 You can either wait with the progress dialog box, or close it to perform other tasks while the deployment continues in the background.
 You can click **Tasks** in the left pane to check the status of the deployment.

-6. Perform the [steps in this section](</docs/portal/properties/testing-property.md#testing-property-in-staging>) to test the property in the staging environment.
+6. Click [here](</docs/portal/properties/testing-property.md#testing-property-in-staging>) to test the property in the staging environment.

 # Undeploying a Property